-Everything We Know About Top Gun 2 Starring Tom Cruise
+Everything We Know About Top Gun: Maverick Starring Tom Cruise

 If you're thinking all of this information is coming out so quickly, you're kind of on to something.
 Just last year, Tom admitted on The Graham Norton Show that he was in the very early stages of trying to plan a sequel with Jerry Bruckheimer.

-Fast-forward to May when Tom surprised fans on Australia's Sunrise that the film is happening with filming starting "probably in the next year."
+Fast-forward to May 2017 when Tom surprised fans on Australia's Sunrise that the film is happening with filming starting "probably in the next year."
+In May 2018, the actor shared the first photo from the upcoming movie on Twitter titled "#Day1."

-While many details still remain up in the air—did you get that folks—one co-star has already expressed his interest in starring in the movie.
+While many details still remain up in the air—did you get that folks—one co-star has already expressed his excitement in starring in the movie.
 Val Kilmer recently took to social media with an announcement: He's ready to spread his wings and fly.

 "Friends said it's official - #TOPGUN2 was announced today," he wrote on Instagram.
 "I'm ready Tom- still got my top gun plaque!
 Still got the moves!
 Still got it!"